immunant/c2rust/README.md

 [![Build Status](https://travis-ci.org/immunant/c2rust.svg?branch=master)](https://travis-ci.org/immunant/c2rust)

-## Why should you migrate your C code to Rust?

-Rust is well known to be able to enforce many memory safety properties that C cannot.
-C2Rust's goal is to automate much of the migration process from C to Rust, and to provide assistance where it cannot be automated.

-A common complaint we hear goes something like this:

-> I translated my C code, but the output is just as unsafe and not very idiomatic!
+## What is C2Rust?

+The C2Rust project aims to help you migrate C99 compliant codebases into Rust.
+It consists of three major components: a C to Rust translator, a Rust code refactoring tool, as well as Clang & Rust cross checking plugins.
-Although we do strive to improve translated code quality as much as possible, the goal of the translator is ultimately to produce a 1-1 translation into Rust.
-Therefore, the resulting output will never be completely idiomatic.

-Since unsafe "C code in Rust" isn't the final goal, the C2Rust project isn't just a translator.
-There are two other major
+The translator takes a C source file and produces a 1-1 translation into Rust.
+Although we do strive to improve translated code quality as much as possible, this means that the resulting output will never be completely idiomatic or safe.
+However, since unsafe "C code in Rust" isn't the final goal, the C2Rust project also provides a tool to improve and refactor this code.

-components: a refactoring tool & cross checking plugin.
-These two tools can be used side by side to incrementally idiomize and validate that your Rust code functions just like the original C, respectively.
+Idiomize is a code refactoring tool we are developing to take that unsafe translated code and incrementally convert it into safer Rust.
+This may require user input to do, as it is not always possible to statically determine the perfect approach.
+Once you start improving the safety of your translated code base, you'll still want to check that it still provides identical functionality.

+The cross checking plugins allow you to execute both your original C and refactored Rust code to determine whether or not functionality has been preserved.
+Since refactoring should be incremental, you should be able to easily undo a change if the cross checker shows that something is amiss between the two runs.

 In the end you should have safer, more idiomatic, Rust code.
-Our ultimate goal is to automate as much of this process as possible, but refactoring is currently a manual process.
+We hope to automate as much of this process as possible, but refactoring is currently a manual process.

 ## Translating C to Rust